-The preceding discussion is intended only as a general discussion of material U.S. federal income tax consequences of the merger.
+The preceding discussion is intended as a summary of the material U.S. federal income tax consequences of the merger.
 It is not a complete analysis or discussion of all potential tax effects that may be important to you.
 Thus, you are strongly encouraged to consult your tax advisor as to the specific tax consequences resulting from the merger, including tax return reporting requirements, the applicability and effect of federal, state, local, and other tax laws and the effect of any proposed changes in the tax laws.